How Can Asthmaniac Address Your Asthma Concerns?

 - Often have feelings that the public does not appreciate how seriously asthma impairs their health;

-- Share concerns about medication safety, especially ICS; and,
+- As a group, have common concerns about medication safety, especially ICS; and,

-- Have substantial emotional impacts of having severe asthma, especially anxiety and reluctance to hospitalization.
+- Experience a range of emotional impacts due to having severe asthma, especially anxiety and reluctance to hospitalization.

 - Day-to-day management of asthma.